-Additionally, in July 2018, we entered into a Cooperative Research and Development Agreement with the U.S. Army Institute of Surgical Research, or USAISR, pursuant to which we agreed to cooperate in research and development on the evaluation of our CAP-2003 for the treatment of trauma related injuries and conditions.
+Additionally, in July 2018, we entered into a Cooperative Research and Development Agreement with the U.S. Army Institute of Surgical Research ("USAISR"), pursuant to which we agreed to cooperate in research and development on the evaluation of our CAP-2003 for the treatment of trauma related injuries and conditions.
+We recently, in collaboration with the USAIRSR, published a manuscript demonstrating CAP-2003 as a potential antishock therapeutic, if delivered early.

 Aspects of our exosomes pipeline have been supported through collaborations and alliances.
-We have entered into a Sponsored Research Agreement with Johns Hopkins University, or JHU, pursuant to which researchers in the lab of Dr. Stephen Gould will perform certain research activities in connection with our exosomes program and the further development of the platform.
-Additional collaborations include the Department of Defense, the National Institutes of Health and Cedars-Sinai Medical Center, or CSMC.
+We have entered into a Sponsored Research Agreement (the "SRA") with JHU, pursuant to which researchers in the lab of Dr. Stephen Gould are performing certain research activities in connection with our exosomes program and the further development of the platform.
+Additional collaborations include the Department of Defense ("DoD"), the National Institutes of Health ("NIH") and Cedars-Sinai Medical Center ("CSMC").